 See your Advanced Academics Coordinator to register for the TSI exam or to inquire about the TSI exemption.
 Students must meet the following requirements to be eligible:

-- Participants must have completed their sophomore year in high school and have written approval of the high school and parent/guardian.
-This is documented through your high school counselor. - Students participating in the Higher Start Program must pass both the reading and writing portions of the TSI before taking a dual credit class.
+Participants must have completed their sophomore year in high school and have written approval of the high school and parent/guardian.
+This is documented through your high school counselor.

 TSI Exemptions